 The blame game over the response to Katrina was, rightly to some extent, put mostly on Bush for either being uncaring or bad at making appointments.
-As demonstrated by Jason Taylor at Reason, the problem is the incentives of the system, not who you put at the top:

 The ice storm that slammed the American mid-south in the last weekend of January and then moved onward to the East Coast has left an estimated 1.3 million people without power.
 And nowhere was hit harder than Kentucky, where some 700,000 people lost electricity and 24 deaths were attributed to the storm.
 Yet President Barack Obama only declared the state a major disaster area this week.
 What took so long?
 Where is the presidential compassion for the victims of this tremendous disaster?